 Cultural offers theaters

-The théâtre Monfort is offering students a preferential offer of €8 on the following selection of plays, via a promotional code communicated in the Culture et loisirs newsletter and presentation of the student card at the door.
+The théâtre 13 is offering students a preferential offer of €8 on the following selection of plays, on reservation via the online ticket office with the promo code "INALCO 13"and on presentation of the student card.

 Portrait de 4 personnes